bigfix/developer.bigfix.com/site/reference/types/string.md

 # acronym &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &amp;lt;acronym&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;acronym&lt; tag modified by the first given string.

 # acronym of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;acronym&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;acronym&lt; tag.

 # active device file &lt;string&gt; : file